SystemFw/blog/content/posts/programs-as-values-I.md

   [fs2](https://github.com/functional-streams-for-scala/fs2), for
   example through one of my [talks](https://systemfw.org/talks).
-- You're looking for a deeper, lasting understanding of the core ideas behind programs as values, beyond the specifics of a single library.
+- You're looking for a deeper, lasting understanding of the core ideas behind programs as values, in addition to the specifics of a single library.

 ## Compositionality